How to Deploy and Manage Kubernetes DaemonSets

 Skills Graph

-Kubernetes DaemonSet is a type of workload that ensures a copy of a pod is running on every node in a Kubernetes cluster.
-This is particularly useful for running system-level daemons, such as log collectors, monitoring agents, and network proxies, that need to be present on every node.
+Kubernetes DaemonSets are a type of workload that ensures a specific Pod is running on every eligible node in a Kubernetes cluster.
+This is particularly useful for running system-level daemons, such as log collectors, monitoring agents, or other infrastructure components, that need to be accessible on every node.

 apiVersion: apps/v1